 I would like to donate this item to the Nature Center.

 Contact the Nature Center to find out if it can be used.
 With some rare exceptions, we never accept live animals–we have plenty of animals to care for already, plus we try to display only native species.
 Please do not leave items after hours.

 I’d like to schedule an outreach program for our group.

 If you just want to tour the Nature Center on your own, you may come any time during business hours.
 For guided tours or other outreach programs, call the Nature Center at (828) 526-2623 to schedule a time.
 Program fees may apply.

 I’d like to reserve the amphitheater and/or building for a private event.

 Unfortunately, only certain groups are permitted to use the amphitheater, as the Highlands Biological Station is State property and not a privately-owned business.
-Events must conform to our mission statement and be co-sponsored by HBS.
-Therefore, private events such as parties and concerts usually cannot be accommodated.
-The Nature Center building may be reserved for meetings of some affiliated organizations after business hours.
+Events must conform to our mission statement and be co-sponsored by Highlands Biological Station.
+Private events such as parties and concerts usually cannot be accommodated, but you may call to inquire at our main office, (828) 526-2602.
+The Nature Center building may be reserved for meetings of some affiliated organizations after business hours for a small fee.